kinddddd/HTMLCSS-CHALLENGE/readme.md

-# Inspect with Firefox and iPhone 12/13 Pro Max iOS 14.6 for a proper view.
+# HTML CSS Final Challenge

-## HTMLCSS Final Challenge
+## Inspect with Firefox and iPhone 12/13 Pro Max iOS 14.6 for a proper view.

 ### Made by Álvaro Moreno Rodríguez